-Mia is honored to curate a staged play reading series in 2018 at Goodman Theatre and Steppenwolf Theatre in Chicago of plays written and directed by Midwest Asian Pacific Americans.
-She's a Guest Curator with the AA Arts Incubator at AIRMW, a 501c3 organization dedicated to fostering Asian American arts for over twenty years.
-The readings will be on February 12th and August 13th at Goodman Theatre.
-The readings at Steppenwolf Theatre are on May 21 and November TBA.
-Our-Perspective.com coming soon, see here for more info on this historical series.
+Mia is honored to curate and produce "Our Perspective: Asian American Play Readings", a staged play reading series at Goodman Theatre and Steppenwolf Theatre in Chicago, 2018.
+She's a Guest Curator with the AA Arts Incubator at AIRMW, a 501c3 organization dedicated to fostering Asian American arts for twenty two years.
+135 people attended the first reading on February 12th at Goodman Theatre!
+Read more about the Our Perspective reading series here and get ready for the next reading at Steppenwolf Theatre on May 21st.

 Mia Park is a multidisciplinary artist acting, writing, playing music, producing events, teaching yoga, and volunteering in Chicago, IL.
 She shares her passion for discovery and self-inquiry with hope and optimism.

 Mia began professionally acting in 1997 hosting the cult favorite cable access dance show Chic-A-Go-Go.
 Her acting career has brought her on stage, in film, on television and on the radio.
 Mia currently plays the recurring character Nurse Beth Cole on NBC's Chicago Med.
-She has advocated for Asian American representation in acting since 2006 when she co-founded A-Squared Theatre and recently began the Chicago Asian American Acting Industry Group which hosts educational workshops and organizes outings to support local Asian American actors on stage.
+She has advocated for Asian American representation in acting since 2006 when she co-founded A-Squared Theatre and hosted educational theater workshops for the Chicago Asian American Acting Industry Group.
+Mia now curates Chicago's first Asian American play reading series at Goodman and Steppenwolf Theatres, "Our Perspective".